emmz3230/Routing-Controller-Doc/docs/More-Examples/Throw-HTTP-errors.md

 }
 ```

-There are set of prepared errors you can use:
+A set of prepared errors is available for you to use:

 - HttpError
 - BadRequestError